lmeasures/ultimate-brick-breaker/README.md

 - Bricks move closer to paddle / paddle 'moves' forward
 - Collectibles drop from bricks occasionally
 - Collectibles used as currency
+- Rounds/Levels last for X time, after which the player can purchase upgrades
+  - Upgrades usable by Mouse-click/ num-buttons on keyboard/ 'pressing' on the icons themselves
+  - Upgrade icons show which keyboard button/ mouse button to press to use
+  - Upgrade icons also display a 'refresh' timer
+    - I.e. a timer of how long until they're usable again
 - Currency to purchase upgrades
 - Upgrades to include:
   - Widen Paddle (timed/Persist)